They say sitting is the new smoking, which is why so many people are trying to figure out how to improve posture.

 When integrated into other resistance and endurance training programs, Pilates is another tool to help improve overall fitness in women.

-For example, in one study, Pilates training was effective in improving abdominal strength and upper spine posture as well as in stabilizing core posture.
+For example, in one study, Pilates training effectively improved abdominal strength and upper spine posture and stabilized core posture.

-Find out what the ideal full-body posture is while sitting, standing, and sleeping!
+Find out the ideal full-body posture while sitting, standing, and sleeping!

 How To Improve Posture With Strength Training Exercises

 Strengthening the glutes is a crucial part of improving posture.

 Weak glutes allow the pelvis to tilt, which leads to bad posture.

 In addition, many women sit for prolonged periods of time during the day.

 Unfortunately, this keeps your hip flexors shortened for long periods of time.

 The more time you spend sitting, the more likely this is to cause your hip flexors to tighten up and your pelvis to tilt forward.